ShenhavBarziv/upload/server/README.md

 ## Usage

+1. Build the TypeScript server with `npm run build`.
-1. Build the frontend using `npm run client:build`.
+2. Build the frontend using `npm run client:build`.
 During development you can run `npm run client` to start the React dev server.
-2. Run the backend using `npm start`.
+3. Start the backend with `npm start`.
-3. Once started, the terminal will display the server address and a QR code for quick access.
+4. Once started, the terminal will display the server address and a QR code for quick access.
-4. Open the address in a browser (or scan the QR code) to use the web interface.
+5. Open the address in a browser (or scan the QR code) to use the web interface.

+Run `npm test` to execute the automated tests.

 ## Features

 - **Easy File Upload**: Upload files from any device connected to the same network.
 - **QR Code Access**: Scan the QR code displayed in the terminal to quickly access the web interface from your device.
 - **File Management**: View and download uploaded files through the application’s interface.